caltechads/django-ldaporm/doc/source/overview/models.rst

 * Use appropriate search scopes
 * Implement proper indexing on LDAP server
-* Use paged searches for large result sets
 * Cache frequently accessed data

 Security
 ^^^^^^^^

-* Use read-only connections when possible
+* When reading, the ``read`` connection is always used.
+When writing, the ``write`` connection is used.
+This helps ensure that you are always using the correct connection for the operation you are performing.
-* Implement proper access controls
+* Implement proper access controls for your LDAP server.
+This is especially important for write operations.
+This is outside the scope of this guide.
-* Validate all input data
+* Validate all input data.
+This is especially important for write operations.
-* Use secure LDAP connections (LDAPS)
+  This is outside the scope of this guide.

 Error Handling
 ^^^^^^^^^^^^^^